MuhammadAwaisAli/javaScript-practice-to-typeScript/README.md

  "npm i" command

 # How to run the code
-1. go to the question folder and run "ts-node index.ts" command
+1. go to the root of the file question folder and run "ts-node index.ts" command
 # OR
 2. If you want to run the file from main folder below is the example commands ts-node .\Question_01\index.ts